Deferred? Write a letter of continued interest and choose your EDII school!

 Explanation:

 Unfortunately, it’s easy to fall into a trap when answering this question.
-The first trap is picking an incredibly vast, yet vague issue that sounds a lot like a “Miss America” response.
-(Think world hunger, terrorism, etc.) Another trap is being too nearsighted and writing about an issue that is troubling in your own community, but doesn’t resonate with others.
-It’s important to find the middle ground and talk about an issue that is important to you, can tell the reader something about your view of the world, and demonstrates maturity.
-Remember you are NOT asked to talk about a solution, so focus on the issue and why it’s particularly challenging.
+The first trap is picking an incredibly vast, yet vague issue that sounds a lot like a “Miss America” response (such as world hunger, terrorism, etc.).
+Another trap is being too nearsighted and writing about an issue that is troubling in your own community but doesn’t resonate with others.
+It’s important to find the middle ground—talk about an issue that is important to you and tell the reader something about your worldview while demonstrating maturity.
+Remember you are not asked to talk about a solution, so focus on the issue and why it’s particularly challenging.

-If you choose to talk about systemic racism in the United States, won’t you seem naive for ignoring the catastrophic effects of climate change?
-Well, not exactly.
+You may be worried that if you choose to talk about systemic racism in the United States, you’ll seem naive for ignoring the catastrophic effects of climate change.
+However, this is not the case.
 Stanford is aware that you don’t have the space to acknowledge other challenges in just 50 words, so the best thing is to accept your limitations and use them to your advantage.
 This means you don’t need to include any qualifiers like “Society suffers from issues such as … yet I find … to be the single greatest challenge we face.”
-Make a stand and stick by it.
+Take a stance and stick by it.
+Rather than viewing you as callous towards alternatives, the admissions committee will appreciate your alignment with the specificity and focus they requested.

 If you feel that your response is polarizing, keep in mind that that is not necessarily a bad thing.
 Societal issues are polarizing topics, and even your readers will likely disagree about the single greatest challenge the world faces today.
-That does not mean that you have free reign to be offensive or off-putting, but remember that Stanford welcomes and supports a diverse range of opinions.
+That does not mean that you have free reign to be offensive or off-putting, but don’t be afraid to speak your mind about a meaningful cause that is important to you.
+Remember that Stanford welcomes and supports a diverse range of opinions, so lean into your experiences, values, and idiosyncrasies, especially if they’re relevant to you on a deeper level.
 However, it’s likely other applicants will write about a similar challenge, so try to stand out!

 l